Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Part 1.md

 	- Hestia (Vesta), or Dionysus (Liber), depending on the story
 ![[Pasted image 20250821192416.png]]
 - Poseidon created the first horse for man
-- After the coming of Zeus, Titans other than chronus were not banished from Olympus, but held much lower power and prestige than before
+- After the coming of Zeus, Titans other than Cronus were not banished from Olympus, but held much lower power and prestige than before
 #### The Golden Peace
-- The Golden Peace was the time when Chronus reigned, characterized by peace, happiness and prosperity
+- The Golden Peace was the time when Cronus reigned, characterized by peace, happiness and prosperity
-- Occured during the first and the best of the 5 ages of humanity
+- Occurred during the first and the best of the 5 ages of humanity
 #### The Olympians (In depth)
 **Zeus**
-- Zeus is lor of Sky and heavens
+- Zeus is lord of Sky and heavens
 - Most Powerful God
-- Gained power in Olympus, after overthrowing Chronus
+- Gained power in Olympus, after overthrowing Cronus
 - The Primordial Gods and Fates are considered greater than him
 - The Eagle, Aegis and lightning bolt are associated with him
 - The Aegis is a type of shield